GALDRABOK/Ranveer_Phase2/picoctf/Reverse Engg.md

 debugger0_a: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=15a10290db2cd2ec0c123cf80b88ed7d7f5cf9ff, for GNU/Linux 3.2.0, not stripped
 ```

-2.I used to IDA's decompiler,(this is because the question asked to find contents of the eax register,which is responsible for storing return value of a function)
+2.I used IDA's decompiler,(this is because the question asked to find contents of the eax register,which is responsible for storing return value of a function)
 ![IDA Screenshot of main function](./Screenshots/Cryptography_Challenge1_IDA.jpg)

 3.Found the contents,converted them from hexadecimal to decimal format.